 The statute establishing the Combined Normal and Industrial Department declared that the institution was 'open to all applicants of good and moral character, thereby indicating no limitations as to race, color, sex, or creed.
-It was clear, however, that the Department and its successors were designed to serve the educational needs of African-American students.
+It was clear, however, that the Department and its successors were designed to serve the educational needs of African American students.

 Although this Department operated as part of Wilberforce University in most respects, a separate board of trustees was appointed to govern the state-financed operations.
 In 1941, the Department expanded from a two- to a four-year program, and in 1947, it legally split from Wilberforce, becoming the College of Education and Industrial Arts at Wilberforce.
 The name was changed in 1951 to Central State College, and in 1965, the institution achieved university status.
 The University has grown steadily since its founding.
-In recent years, it has added new academic programs, established a new College of Engineering, Science, Technology, and Agriculture and constructed a new Student Center, a new academic building, and four new residence halls.
+In recent years, it has added new academic programs, established a new College of Engineering, Science, Technology, and Agriculture, and constructed a new Student Center, academic building and four new residence halls.
+In 2023, the Honor's residence hall was completed.
+Fall, 2023, plans are to complete the Shorter Road apartments and plans to begin the College of Allied Health.

 This year it will complete construction of a new residential wellness center.